 “I love glitter.”
 I think that’s every dad’s worst nightmare.
 My five year old loves crafting and I love spending time with her.
 But, alas, I’m not a crafter, I’m a saver.
 Hannah loves all things Frozen, she sometimes will even get dressed up when we go shopping.
 I’m one of those guys that you stare at in the store because my child is dressed up like a princess.
 I don’t care, she’s happy.

 This is one of those days.
 I was in Walmart, just looking for a few things on my wife’s list, browsing on my phone and bam, my daughter sees a Frozen toy.
-Now I love Walmart but sometimes I’m not a fan of their smart marketing people.
+Now I love Walmart but sometimes I’m actually a fan of their foodservice marketing agency.
 They seem to always place the blue and white Elsa items right where my daughter can reach them.
 So tonight, no more spending money $20 on a toy.
 Let’s make something amazing.

 I jump on my Walmart Family Mobile phone (I really love my Unlimited Talk, Text & Data) and learn all about glitter glue, which is amazing.
 I decided that we would make snowflake wands that have magical powers.
 Maybe we can bring Christmas to July, it would sure help the electric bill.
 Hannah was excited and as we pasted the craft aisle she spotted the glitter and immediately reached for the biggest package.